IhmeGroup/PMCToolbox/README.rst

 ``PMB_example_cases/``

-Details of the implemented numerical methods and models can be found in [1]
+Details of the implemented numerical methods and models can be found in [1].

+Equations, model description, and numerics can be found in the Github wiki (work in progress -- see Combustion and Flame paper for now).

 How to cite
 ================